pistolshrimpgames/pistolshrimpgames.github.io/pages/simple/simple_component_reference.md

 - **health**: If a Contact's `health` is 0 or less for any reason, it will not be generated.
 The default Contact has 1 health, but you may make an extension to Contact for use with Colliders' [contact template](#collider) in conjunction with a [property initialization]({% link pages/simple/simple_script_reference.md %}#complex-property-initialization) that can conditionally set it to 0.

-> _Note_: Contacts are not allowed to run any script sections, but the UI doesn't prevent you from trying.
+> _Note_: Contacts are not allowed to run any script SECTIONS, but the UI doesn't currently prevent you from trying.
+Don't do it!

 ## Collision Bodies